apache/pekko-samples/pekko-sample-cluster-kubernetes-scala/README.md

     sbt docker:publishLocal

-Then `akka-cluster.yml` should be sufficient to deploy a 2-node Akka Cluster, after creating a namespace for it:
+Then `pekko-cluster.yml` should be sufficient to deploy a 2-node Apache Pekko Cluster, after creating a namespace for it:

     kubectl apply -f kubernetes/namespace.json
     kubectl config set-context --current --namespace=appka-1
-    kubectl apply -f kubernetes/akka-cluster.yml
+    kubectl apply -f kubernetes/pekko-cluster.yml

 Finally, create a service so that you can then test [http://127.0.0.1:8080](http://127.0.0.1:8080) for 'hello world':

     kubectl expose deployment appka --type=LoadBalancer --name=appka-service

-You can inspect the Akka Cluster membership status with the [Cluster HTTP Management](https://doc.akka.io/docs/akka-management/current/cluster-http-management.html).
+You can inspect the Apache Pekko Cluster membership status with the [Cluster HTTP Management](https://doc.akka.io/docs/akka-management/current/cluster-http-management.html).

     curl http://127.0.0.1:8558/cluster/members/